Essex Fire & Rescue Service Increase Efficiency by Hiring for Potential

 Solution

 Potential-based hiring is crucial to ensuring those who are hired during the recruitment process have the potential to grow and develop within the role.
 The world is currently plagued by a skills crisis that the recent pandemic has only accelerated.
 Potential-based hiring offers organisations the ability to screen in candidates based on potential rather than screening out based on experience.
-The BBA was implemented at ECFRS to sift a high volume of candidates, to ensure those that were taken through to the final stages were the right fit for the organisation, and to support longer-term succession planning and the need to grow future managers and leaders.
+The task-based assessment was implemented at ECFRS to sift a high volume of candidates, to ensure those that were taken through to the final stages were the right fit for the organisation, and to support longer-term succession planning and the need to grow future managers and leaders.
 Working with ECFRS Arctic Shores identified key traits by capturing data from the current employees at ECFRS, and mapping it to what’s called a ‘fit profile’.
 This is really just a weighted list of behavioural traits that, alongside the employer, we’ve determined are vital to succeed in the role and/or company culture.
-Once the right traits were identified and success criteria were established, the BBA was introduced after an application and before the assessment centre.
+Once the right traits were identified and success criteria were established, the task-based assessment was introduced after an application and before the assessment centre.
 To learn more about which traits we measure see this article.

 Steve Tovey, Head of Resourcing